charlzg1/DBBB/README.md

 on line 17 input your ban list ID

 If you wish to change the polling interval change this setting on line 19

+There are multiple message configurations these can all be located in [message configurations](Message Configurations/Configurations.md)